mengelbrecht/slimline/README.md

 Features:
 - sleek look
-- asynchronous git information display using [git-radar](https://github.com/michaeldfallen/git-radar)
+- asynchronous git information display using a custom python script
 - the prompt symbol is colored red, when all asynchronous tasks are finished it turns white
 - exit code of last command if the exit code is not zero
 - runtime of executed command if it exceeds a threshold